2000 Wilkinsburg shooting

-2000 mass shooting in Pennsylvania, U.S.
+Mass shooting in Pennsylvania, U.S.

-On March 1, 2000, a racially motivated shooting spree occurred in Wilkinsburg, Pennsylvania, when 39-year-old Ronald Taylor, a black man, shot and killed three white men and wounded two others within an eight block radius, primarily at local Burger King and McDonald's restaurants.
+On March 1, 2000, an anti-white shooting spree hate crime occurred in Wilkinsburg, Pennsylvania, when 39-year-old Ronald Taylor, a black man, shot and killed three white men and wounded two others within an eight block radius, primarily at local Burger King and McDonald's restaurants.
 Hours later, Taylor surrendered to police and was tried, convicted, and sentenced to death the following year.
 He was incarcerated at SCI Phoenix in eastern Pennsylvania until his death in 2024.

 Details

 Shooting begins

 At about 9 a.m. on March 1, 2000, two maintenance workers, John Dewitt and 55-year-old John Kroll, arrived at the apartment of 39-year-old Ronald Taylor to replace Taylor's door.
 When Taylor answered the door, he began taunting both with insults about them being white, according to Dewitt, who claimed Taylor said "You white, racist, pig".
 Nevertheless, the two began work.
 At around 10:30 a.m., after removing the old door, Dewitt and Kroll started installing the new door, while Taylor continued harassing them.
 Eventually, Dewitt told Taylor, "Why don't you just shut up."
 Taylor responded to Dewitt, "You're dead."
 As the job was almost done, a woman downstairs from Taylor called upstairs and asked if one of the maintenance workers could come and help her with a locked bedroom door.
 Dewitt said he could and walked downstairs, while Kroll finished the job.
 Kroll then went downstairs to meet a coworker named Andrew Williams.

 At just about 11:15 a.m, Taylor grabbed his .22 caliber revolver and set his apartment couch on fire.
 Armed with the gun, he confronted Kroll and Williams downstairs and reportedly told them "I don't like white people", then proceeded to shoot Kroll in the neck.
 Williams rushed to Kroll's side while Taylor decided not to shoot Williams, likely because Williams was black, but instead demanded to know where Dewitt was.
 Dewitt, who was in the parking lot putting tools away, walked back into the building to get Kroll when he noticed Taylor with a gun, so he took cover.
 Minutes later, he saw Williams covered in blood walking with Kroll in his arms, and as Taylor was not in sight, he rushed over to Williams and asked what was going on.